tsoding/koil/README.md

 $ <browser> https://localhost:6969/
 ```

-This script starts up http-server at http://localhost:6969/ to serve the content of the current folder and tsc in watch mode to constantly recompile [index.ts](./index.ts).
-See [watch.js](./watch.js) for more details.
+This script starts up http-server at http://localhost:6969/ to serve the content of the current folder and the server of the game ([server.mts](./server.mts)).
+See [serve.js](./serve.js) for more details.

+## References

+- Renderer implementation is heavily inspired by https://lodev.org/cgtutor/raycasting.html
+- The Networking is Based on https://github.com/tsoding/multiplayer-game-prototype